swcarpentry/DEPRECATED-boot-camps/testing/TDD.md

 ## Test-driven development

-Traditionally, we'd write our code, then write the tests.
-[Test driven development](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530) (TDD), proposed by Kent Beck, is a philosophy that turns this on its head - we write code by *writing the tests first*, then write the code to make the tests pass.
-If a new feature is needed, another test is written and the code is expanded to meet this new use case.
-This continues until the code does what is needed.
-This can be summarised as red-green-refactor:

- * Red - write tests based on requirements.
-They fail as there is no code!
- * Green - write/modify code to get tests to pass.
- * Refactor code - clean it up.

-By writing tests first, we're forced to think about what our code should do.
-In contrast, in writing our code then tests, we risk testing what the code actually does, rather than what it should do.

-TDD operates on the YAGNI principle (You Ain't Gonna Need It) to avoid developing code for which there is no need.

-## TDD of a DNA complement function

-Given a DNA sequence consisting of A, C, T and G, we can create its complementary DNA, cDNA, by applying a mapping to each nucleotide in turn,
+Given a DNA sequence consisting of A, C, T and G, we can create its *complement*, cDNA, by applying a mapping to each nucleotide in turn,

 * A => T
 * C => G